hapijs/hapi/docs/Reference.md

 When creating a server instance, the following options configure the server's behavior:

-- `app` - application-specific configuration.
+- `app` - application-specific configuration which can later be accessed via `server.settings.app`.
 Provides a safe place to store application configuration without potential conflicts with **hapi**.
 Should not be used by plugins which should use `plugins[name]`.
+Note the difference between
+  `server.settings.app` which is used to store configuration value and `server.app` which is meant for storing run-time state.

 - `auth` - configures one or more authentication strategies.
 The `auth` key can be set to a single strategy object (the name will default to `'default'`), or to an object with multiple strategies where the strategy name is the object key.
 The authentication strategies and their options are described in